Greater Houston's Finest Address

 - Available Incentives

 The international community has identified Fort Bend County as a great place to invest and do business.
-See and hear about Fort Bend’s efforts and successes attracting international investment and businesses to the county from County Judge Robert Hebert and some of the county’s international business leaders.
+See and hear about Fort Bend’s efforts and successes attracting international investment and businesses to the county from some of the county’s international business leaders who chose Fort Bend to invest their dollars.

 “There were suggestions by some people we move our headquarters to Taiwan or China or other cities in the US… However, we never questioned where our headquarters should be.
 We knew we should be here in Sugar Land, constructing right next to our existing building.
 Sugar Land is our home town.”
 Dr. Chih-Hsiang Thompson Lin, Founder, President, CEO, and Chairman of the Board- Applied Optoelectronics, Inc.